PBesze/pbesze.github.io/_pages/sample-codes/implementing-compareTo.md

 permalink: /sample-codes/implementing-compareTo/
 author_profile: true
 ---
-The compareTo method is another way of comparing objects:
+The 'compareTo' method is another way of comparing objects:

 ~~~~